 Please let us know how you tip at the end of the year in the comments below.
 Please let us know the state or country you live in and type of area (suburbs, city, etc.).
 You don’t have to use your name.

 You can read more about tipping around the world here.

 This article was posted on Sunday, December 23rd, 2012 at 3:05 pm and is filed under Christmas, Countries & Cultures, Customs and Traditions, France, French, Gift Giving, Holidays Around the World, New Years, Tipping.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.